Tag Archives: RB Lite

 Quickest way to find invoices

 Invoice Inquiry will usually be the best function for finding invoices when you don’t have the invoice number because it has the most search filters.
-You can search for invoices using any one or combination of these filters:
+You can search for all open invoices or invoices that match any one or combination of these filters:

 • Invoice number